Aruba Travel Requirements For The Best Vacation Ever - My Family Travels

 Spend an hour exploring the sprawling capital of Oranjestad in the lanes near the restored Dutch colonial buildings.
 Take the trolley along a pedestrian mall that will one day be full of window-shopping cruise ship passengers again.
 Look for the Cosecha shop if you want to purchase authentically local handicrafts and souvenirs.
 Taste of Aruba serves the local favorite fish, pargito.

-Visitors who are really interested in Arubian culture will learn more at the weekly Bon Bini Festival than anywhere else.
-On Tuesday evenings (6:30pm-8:30pm at our visit), look for food stalls, a bar and some crafts and jewelry vendors who set up in the courtyard of Fort Zouteman.
-During the show, a narrator recites the island’s history while local dancers illustrate themes like slavery, the Spanish conquest and Dutch settlement.
-A very loud brass band with a drum corps marches in at the end.
+Visitors interested in Arubian culture will learn more at the weekly Bon Bini Festival than anywhere else.
+On Tuesday evenings (6:30 pm – 8:30 pm at our visit), look for food stalls, a bar, and some crafts and jewelry vendors set up in Fort Zouteman’s courtyard.
+During the show, a narrator recites the island’s history while local dancers illustrate themes like slavery, the Spanish conquest, and Dutch settlement.
+A deafening brass band with a drum corps marches in at the end.

 Tour San Nicolas for Aruba Street Art